-The following is general information about setting up and completing an internship/co-op for the Professional Writing Program at Western Carolina University.
+The following is general information about setting up and completing an internship for the Department of English Studies at Western Carolina University.

-An internship/co-op counts as 3 credit hours, and requires students to complete a certain number of hours in the workplace as shown in Table 1.
+An internship counts as 3 credit hours and requires students to complete a certain number of hours in the workplace as shown in Table 1.
 Grades are Satisfactory/Unsatisfactory.

 Important: Final portfolios are required for all internships/co-ops.

-The internship/co-op is the culmination of your course work.
-You must have sufficient instruction in professional writing and editing before you can do an internship/co-op.
-In most cases, this means you cannot do the internship/co-op until you near the end of your coursework during your last year at WCU (you must have senior status and have completed at least three of the four professional writing elective courses).
-You also must have permission from the director of the Professional Writing Program before you start looking for and scheduling your internship.
-This guidance is to ensure that you have sufficient coursework to support the work you will be doing during your internship/co-op.
+The internship is the culmination of your course work.
+You must have sufficient instruction before you can do an internship.
+In most cases, this means you cannot do the internship until you near the end of your coursework.
+You also must have permission from the Intership Coordinator before you start looking for and scheduling your internship.
+This guidance is to ensure that you have sufficient coursework to support the work you will be doing during your internship.

-Students search for and obtain their own internships; however, you do receive guidance from the director of the Professional Writing program and from Career Services.
-You should begin looking for an internship/co-op six months to one year in advance.
+Students search for and obtain their own internships; however, you do receive guidance from the Internship Coordinator and from the Center for Career and Professional Development (CCPD).
+You should begin looking for an internship six months to one year in advance.

-Make an appointment to speak with the director of the Professional Writing Program to discuss your internship.
+Make an appointment to speak with the Internship Coordinator to discuss your internship.
 Bring a current resume.

-The director of the Professional Writing Program has leads on internships and can provide you with contact information for potential internship employers.
-Career Services has information about internships and students can use JobCat (jobcat.wcu.edu) to search for internship opportunities.
-Please visit their web page (Career Services) or go to their office.
-They are located in Killian Annex, Second Floor, #205, 828-227-7133.
-The contact person in Career Services is Dean Paulk (email@example.com).
+The Internship Coordinator has leads on internships and can provide you with contact information for potential internship employers.
+The CCPD has information about internships and students can use JobCat (jobcat.wcu.edu) to search for internship opportunities.

-Revise your application materials based on feedback from the director of the Professional Writing Program, and send your resume and a cover letter to employers you are interested in working with.
-Be sure to fulfill all application requirements per the employer.
+Revise your application materials based on feedback from the Internship Coordinator.
+Be sure to fulfill and submit all application requirements per the employer.

 When you have secured an internship with an employer, ask the employer for a written job description, which you will upload in JobCat.
-After you have attended the JobCat orientation and uploaded the internship application, code of conduct, and job description, you will receive an email from the director of the Professional Writing Program that you may now register for the appropriate internship class.
+After you have attended the JobCat orientation, completed the internship application, and uploaded your job description, you will receive an email from the Internship Coordinator that you may now register for the appropriate internship class.
 You will need your alt pin from your advisor to register for this class.
 Late registration results in late fees, so it is advantageous to ensure all of your paperwork is submitted on time.

 You and your employer negotiate your start date.
-Keep in mind that you have one semester to complete the necessary internship hours, so plan the number of hours you will complete each week and stay on schedule (not completing the required number of hours or the portfolio [see below] could delay graduation).
+Keep in mind that you have one semester to complete the necessary internship hours, so plan the number of hours you will complete each week and stay on schedule.
 Keep track of your hours and save the work you complete on the job.
 You will use your work examples for the electronic portfolio due at the end of your internship.

 During the middle of the semester or summer session, you and your employer will be contacted for a mid-term evaluation.
 You should meet with your employer during this time to discuss your progress and goals for the rest of the internship.

-Near the end of your internship, your employer will complete a final evaluation with Career Services.
+Near the end of your internship, your employer will complete a final evaluation with the CCPD.
 You should meet with the employer for an exit interview and discuss your overall evaluation.

-Complete a Program Evaluation through JobCat at the end of the semester or summer session.
+Complete a Program Evaluation and Self Evaluation through JobCat at the end of the semester or summer session.
 You will evaluate your experience on your internship.